My competitor just got acquired, and I'm still in startup mode. Is the writing on the wall?

 I've been struggling to get my business going for the past few years, but I've been handicapped by a lack of funds and resources.
 Now a competitor has been acquired and, with new resources, has announced projects I've had planned for more than two years.
 I still have one project in my back pocket but no money or resources to execute.
 I've heard of similar setbacks happening to other entrepreneurs who have gone on to do amazing things.
 I'm trying to decide whether I should keep pushing or if I'm just in denial while I'm racking up debt.

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.First off, I'd say stop "competing" and start being unique.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »First off, I'd say stop "competing" and start being unique.
 What sets you apart in the marketplace that you can use to leverage existing resources or assets to your target market?

 Also, start looking at your "lack" in a more flexible way.
 Is there a way to leverage current resources at little or no more out-of-pocket cost?
 Is there an option for you to joint venture or cross-promote your resources with another company or companies to tap into a new or different market?